mclintprojects/wvcat/README.md

 After WVCAT is installed into a browser, on any page a user navigates to, WVCAT queries for _controllable elements_ using the HTML DOM API.
 To WVCAT, controllable elements are HTML elements that can obtain focus.
 These include _buttons, links, radio buttons, checkboxes, file pickers, dropdowns, text inputs, and contenteditable or focusable divs and list items_.

 WVCAT then attempts to assign meaningful names to those controllable elements.
 It does this by checking for the content of the element's **aria-label** attribute, **title** attribute, **name** attribute or **innerText**.
-If all these sources to yield a name, it generates and assigns a random name to the element.
-WVCAT also goes on to attach a suffix to the names of element so that the language of issued speech commands are more natural.
-Example, for an HTML select element with its aria-label attribute set to "age", WVCAT will assign "age dropdown" to that element so issued speech commands can go like "Select age dropdown".
+If all these sources fail to yield a name, it generates and assigns a random name to the element.
+WVCAT also goes on to attach a suffix to the names of element so that the language of issued speech commands will feel natural.
+For example, an HTML button element with its aria-label attribute set to "submit" will have WVCAT assign "submit button" to it as a name.
+Speech commands for that element will then be something like "Click submit button".

 Below is a table containing the suffixes of the various controllable elements.